 6.2.1 Solid Precipitation Products

-6.2.1.1 The Secretariat noted that the GSG-3 approved the GCW working structure with a Team on Solid Precipitation, as part of the Observation Working Group.
+6.2.1.1 The Secretariat noted that the GSG-3 approved the GCW working structure with a Team on Solid Precipitation as part of the Observation Working Group.
 After examining the potential for continuing the collaboration with the Commission for Instruments and Methods of Observation, in the context of the project on the Solid Precipitation Intercomparison Experiment (SPICE), led by CIMO, due to publish its report in 2017, it was proposed that the Solid Precipitation Team goals are redefined to focus on solid precipitation data products.

 6.2.1.2 Given the close linkages with the goals of Snow Watch Team, it was agreed that the solid precipitation data products activities are included in the Terms of Reference of the Snow Watch Team.
 The GSG asked K Luojus and R Brown to propose amended ToR for the Snow Watch Team and propose experts to contribute to these goals. [action]